nondejus/AwesomeUnityCommunity/README.md

 * Change introduction at the beginning ot the readme file to indicate better the visitors how its organized.
 * Do shortcut png image with unity editor shortcuts.
 * Create open collective to show the image with the contributors if necessary.
+* Review items by category to select one between similar ones in order to select the most complete.
+Reference the others in another section or repository.

 And many more...